One Head for Many Hats: Dual Monarchies and Personal Unions

 As history passed feudal land grants began to be held as dynastic inheritance.
 By the High Middle Ages, (the middle of the three medieval periods), feudalism was being hijacked by generational rulers.
 As fiefdoms were handed down from generation to generation they were collected in to the hands of the few.
 As the nobility became stronger they became less reliant on their lords and in many places overturned their lords.

 Later English kings were able to collect much of France.
 The Angevin dynasty ruled large sections of France, and had client states in much of the rest of the country.
 King Henry II was the first Angevin king of England, but he intended to separate his holdings between his sons when he died.
-They fought each other for a time and eventually while the empire mostly held together, come pieces collapsed into individual holdings.
-This example shows the fragility of personal unions of territory.
+They fought each other for a time and eventually, while the empire mostly held together, some pieces collapsed into individual holdings.
+This example shows the fragility of personal unions in regards to territory.

 Poland, Lithuania, and Transylvania were unified in a personal union under Stefan Bathory.
 Bathory was Voivode, a title similar to duke, of Transylvania when he was elected king of Poland, and then Lithuania.
 Each state still had it's own laws and customs, but their foreign policy was united.
 Bathory very nearly conquered Russia, but upon his death his kingdom was split apart.